MazenAli/LAWA/README.md

     -> extensibility
     -> flexibility

-In the present state the library is mostly undocumented, contains obsolete code, is not bug-free and is user unfriendly.
+In the present state the library is mostly undocumented, contains obsolete code, is not bug-free and is user-unfriendly.